Overview

 • Favorably settled insurance claim against commercial general liability insurer concerning construction defects on behalf of home builder.
 United Specialty Ins.
 Co. v.
 Dorn Homes Inc., No. CV-18-08092 (D. Ariz.).

-• Counseled specialty line insurer concerning pollution issues.
+• Advised specialty line insurer concerning pollution issues.

 • Advised insurer concerning lender-placed insurance.

-• Counseled specialty line insurer concerning reinsurance issues.
+• Advised specialty line insurer concerning reinsurance issues.

 • Prevailed in two-week hearing, in which court rejected claims of a breach of fiduciary duty and bad faith and motion for contempt for alleged failure to comply with previously confirmed arbitration award, on behalf of insurer.
 Arrowood Indemnity Co. v.
 Trustmark Ins.
 Co., No. 03-cv-1000, 938 F. Supp.
 2d 267 (D. Conn.
 2013), affirmed 560 Fed.
 App’x 75 (2d Cir.
 2014).